gaebar/store-management-application/README.md

 - Run the HTTP requests in IntelliJ IDEA's REST Client or Postman to test the application's endpoints.
 - The sample requests are provided in the [http](http) folder.
-- Alternatively, use the Swagger UI to test the application's endpoints.
+- Alternatively, use the Swagger UI at to test the application's endpoints from the included web interface.

 ## Future Enhancements